jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Pepper

-Here we add what is known as a "pepper" in front of the password to produce different hash values compared with the previous table.
+A "pepper" (or secret salt) is a fixed value that can be combined with the password to produce different hash values compared with the previous table.
 A pepper is a randomly chosen value that doesn't change:

-`Pepper = "wtWy8vb3Ov4FFiFF"`
 | Password (Text) | SHA256 Hash (Hex) |
 |-|-|
 | wtWy8vb3Ov4FFiFFqwerty | df4c1098fd7a782870ff0ffe6a6c6b8620eeec9e1af4ee3d64309890828baf10 |